 I'm not a vegetarian, but I love vegetable suppers, especially in the summer.
 There is a rather high-end restaurant where I live called Hot and Hot Fish Club.
 On the occasions I've been fortunate enough to go there, I always opt for their vegetable plate, even over their renowned fish dishes.
 Why?
 Because the vegetables are simply that good!

 One menu item they are famous for is their tomato salad.
 This item is only on the menu for a few months when local tomatoes, especially heirloom varieties, are in season.
-If you are ever in Birmingham, Alabama I highly recommend this restaurant!
+If you are ever in Birmingham, Ala., I highly recommend this restaurant!

 Tomatoes are excellent sources of antioxidants, fiber, vitamins, and minerals, all in a low-calorie package.
 The phytonutrient that gives tomatoes their red color is lycopene.
 Some studies have shown that individuals who have a high intake of lycopene have a lower risk of certain types of cancer, including lung and stomach cancer, and particularly prostate cancer.
 Interestingly, cooking tomatoes enhances the absorption of lycopene.

 Tomatoes are one of the few foods where the cooked form has more (at least more bioavailable) nutrients than in its raw form.
 Lycopene in tomato paste is four times more bioavailable than in fresh tomatoes.
 Also, having a small amount of oil or fat along with tomatoes aids in the absorption of lycopene in the gut.